-- 10. Where appropriate: vulnerable customers/claimants due to receive an overpayment recoverability notification.
-NB: Although the customer/claimant's claim may be dormant they are still a customer of DWP and a visit will still be required. - 11.
-Aim of visit: to issue the overpayment recoverability notification and to ensure that: - the customer/claimant is made aware of the overpayment in a sensitive manner;
+Where appropriate: To visit vulnerable customers/claimants due to receive an overpayment recoverability notification.

+Note: Although the customer/claimant's claim may be dormant they are still a customer of DWP and a visit still applies.

-- the customer/claimant will not be alone when learning of the overpayment; - the subject of the expected repayment can be discussed.
+Aim of visit: To issue the overpayment recoverability notification and to ensure that: •the customer/claimant is made aware of the overpayment in a sensitive manner •the customer/claimant is not alone when learning of the overpayment •to discuss the subject of the expected repayment